alishaburgfeld/AllYouCanExercise/README.md

 <!-- -------------------Decision Notes --------------------->
 1. Had to install Debugger for Java and Language Support for Java(TM) by Red Hat to be able to do.
 Run ->Run without debugging.
 Or can just do ./mvnw spring-boot:run
+-this is not working because I don't have java installed, and I wasn't in the back-end folder.

 <!-- -------------------REST --------------------->
 When have security dependency invoked it prints a password in the console to connect to the localhost: